mrcavalcanti/mosaicoo/docs/sources/panels/configure-thresholds/_index.md

 ### Default thresholds

-On visualizations that support it, Grafana sets default threshold values of:
+On visualizations that support it, Mosaicoo sets default threshold values of:

 - 80 = red
 - Base = green